jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Safe Passage (Warp Charge: 6)
   If manifested, choose a friendly unit that's currently in Reserves.
-You may immediately set it up on the battlefield using any relevant special rules available to that unit, along with any accompanying CHARACTERs (as per the usual rules for CHARACTER Reinforcements), as if it were the Reinforcements Phase.
-All models that arrive on the battlefield using Safe Passage must be set up in unit coherency and wholly within 12" of the caster - if this is not possible, then they cannot arrive in this way.
+You may immediately set it up on the battlefield using any relevant special rules available to that unit, along with up to 1 accompanying CHARACTER (as per the usual rules for CHARACTER Reinforcements), as if it were the Reinforcements Phase.
+All models that arrive on the battlefield using Safe Passage must be set up in unit coherency and wholly within 9" of the caster - if this is not possible, then they cannot arrive in this way.
 When units arrive on the battlefield using Safe Passage, their associated Exhaustion Roll succeeds automatically.